 We start this section with two results that constitute the Plott-Wit-Yang paradox.
-Then we follow with the third - key result - that supports our hypothesis and we finish with three supplementary results concerning learning effect, market efficiency, and effect of risk-aversion.
+Then we follow with the third - key result - that supports our hypothesis, and we finish with three supplementary results concerning learning effect, market efficiency, and the effect of risk-aversion.

 Result 1: Information is aggregated.
 Similar to Plott et al. (2003), we find evidence in favor of information aggregation.
-The results are provided in table 1 below in form of the Würtz measure of the distance of model predictions from AIA (Aggregated Information Available, i.e. posterior probabilities given the pooled signal of all traders).
+The results are provided in Table 1 below in the form of the Würtz2 measure of the distance of model predictions from AIA (Aggregated Information Available, i.e. posterior probabilities given the pooled signal of all traders).
 The Würtz measure is computed for aggregate data.
-For example, the Würtz measure of distance between DTPI and AIA is determined in the following way: first we compute what market odds would be if all traders behaved according to the DTPI model and determine the corresponding probability distribution $p_i$ .
-Then we take the probability distribution given by AIA, $q_i$ , and use the formula in footnote 2 to compute their distance.
+For example, the Würtz measure of distance between DTPI and AIA is determined in the following way: First, we compute what market odds would be if all traders behaved according to the DTPI model and determine the corresponding probability distribution p_i .
+Then we take the probability distribution given by AIA, q_i , and use the formula in Footnote 2 to compute their distance.

-In table 1 below we follow the notation in Plott et al. (2003):
+In Table 1 below we follow the notation in Plott et al. (2003):

-• Decision Theory Private Information Model (DTPI) - model where traders base their decisions exclusively on their own private information and bet all their money on the most likely event.
+• Decision Theory Private Information Model (DTPI) - a model where traders base their decisions exclusively on their own private information and bet all their money on the most likely event.

-• Competitive Equilibrium Private Information Model (CEPI) - model where traders take market odds as constants and maximize their expected profit with respect to their private information.
+• Competitive Equilibrium Private Information Model (CEPI) - a model where traders take market odds as constants and maximize their expected profit with respect to their private information.3

-- Average Opinion statistics the average of individual beliefs before the market opens. - Best Opinion statistics the most accurate belief among traders' beliefs before betting. - Implicit prices (IP) market prices implicitly determined by the market odds.
+• Average Opinion statistics - the average of individual beliefs before the market opens.

+• Best Opinion statistics - the most accurate belief among traders' beliefs before betting.

-&lt;sup>2If the discrete distributions are described by their probability density functions $\{p_i\}{i=1...K}$ and $\{q_i\}{i=1...K}$ respectively, then the measure proposed by Würtz (1997) can be written as $W(p,q) = 0.5 \sum{i=1}^{K} |p_i - q_i|$ .
+2 If the discrete distributions are described by their probability density functions $\{p_i\}{i=1...K}$ and $\{q_i\}{i=1...K}$ respectively, then the measure proposed by Würtz (1997) can be written as $W(p,q) = 0.5\sum{i=1}^{K} |p_i - q_i|$.

-$^{3}$ We use the method described in Eisenberg and Gale (1959) and Mathematica to compute equilibrium odds.
+3We use the method described in Eisenberg and Gale (1959) and Mathematica to compute equilibrium odds.